loader image

 Handstand Push-Up (HSPU):

-In the overhead or handstand push-up, you are in the handstand position and move your body downwards in a vertical line until your head touches the floor and then back up again until your arms are fully extended.
-As an aid, the HSPU is usually performed against the wall, keeping your balance with your heels on the wall.
+During the overhead or handstand push-up, you are in the handstand position and move your body down in the vertical line until your head touches the floor and back up until your arms are fully extended.
+As an aid, the HSPU is usually performed on the wall, while you maintain balance with your heels on the wall.

 Handstand Walk: